Shropshire County Premier Football League: Shropshire Alliance

 The Shropshire Alliance was a football league for Shropshire-based teams that ran from the mid-1970s to 2011.
 It was formed by the merger of the Shrewsbury and West Shropshire Leagues, which were formed in the late 1940s.
 At its height it comprised three divisions, but the number of teams fell and by the end of the 2010–11 season only 8 teams remained.
 It was decided in 2011 to fold the league, and 6 of the member teams came over to the Shropshire County League (one of which, Rock Rovers, were the final season's champions and would have been promoted to the County League in any case).
 The 2010–11 season was therefore the final season.
-Being a feeder to the County League, the Shropshire Alliance was effectively at level 15 of the English football pyramid.
+It was a feeder to the County League.